Reinforcement Learning for Systematic FX Trading: Experiment Methods

 and $\phi_j(.)$ denotes a radial basis function hidden processing unit, in a network of $m$ such units, which takes as input a feature vector $\mathbf{u}_t$, see section \ref{sec:rbf}.
 The goal of our recurrent reinforcement learner is to maximise the utility in equation \ref{eq:utility} by targeting a position in equation \ref{eq:drl_pos}.
 To do this, one may apply an online stochastic gradient ascent update

-Instead of a static learning rate $\eta$, one may consider the Adam optimiser of \cite{kingma2017adam}, where an adaptive learning rate is applied.
+Instead of a static learning rate $\eta$, one may consider the Adam optimiser of Kingma and Ba \cite{kingma2017adam}, where an adaptive learning rate is applied.
 This adaptive learning rate is a function of the gradient expectation and variance.
 The weight update then takes the form

 with $\hat{\mathbf{m}}_t = \mathbf{m}_t / (1-\beta_1)$ and $\hat{\mathbf{v}}_t = \mathbf{v}_t / (1 - \beta_2)$ denoting bias-corrected versions of the expected gradient and gradient variance, respectively. $\beta_1$ and $\beta_2$ are exponential decay constants.
-In earlier work, \cite{bottou-2010} had considered approximating the Hessian of the performance measure with respect to the model weights as a function of gradient only information.
+In earlier work, Bottou \cite{bottou-2010} had considered approximating the Hessian of the performance measure with respect to the model weights as a function of gradient only information.
 In practice, we find that Adam takes many iterations of model fitting to get the weights large enough to take a meaningful position via function \ref{eq:drl_pos}; this is not necessarily an Adam problem, but a result of the $\tanh$ position function taking a while to saturate.
 If the weights are too small, then the average position taken by the recurrent reinforcement learner will be small as well.
-Therefore, we settle on an extended Kalman filter \citep{Williams_rnn_ekf,Haykin2001} gradient based weight update, albeit modified for reinforcement learning in this context.
+Therefore, we settle on an extended Kalman filter \cite{Williams_rnn_ekf,Haykin2001} gradient-based weight update, albeit modified for reinforcement learning in this context.

 \SetKwInput{KwRequire}{Require} \SetKwInput{KwInit}{Initialise} \SetKwInput{KwInput}{Input} \SetKwInput{KwOutput}{Output}